Estimated reading time: 5 minutes

 2. Controlling Who Receives Information

-Sometimes church leaders control who has access to certain information because it somehow makes them feel more important for knowing something that other people do not.
+Sometimes church leaders control who has access to certain information because it makes them feel more important for knowing something that other people do not.

 3. Not Sharing Difficult Information